-There are not many staffed ticket offices where you can buy a ticket, and if you haven't already purchased your T-Casual at a tobacconists, newsagent or street news kiosk (some bakeries and other shops also sell T-Casuals) you will have to use a machine in a Metro station or at a Tram stop these machines will be marked with the TMB logo (as in the photos below).
+There are not any staffed ticket offices at stations where you can buy a ticket, and if you haven't already purchased your T-Casual at a tobacconists, newsagent or street news kiosk (some bakeries and other shops also sell T-Casuals) you will have to use a machine in a Metro station or at a Tram stop.
+These machines will be marked with the TMB logo (as in the photos below).

 You can also buy a T-Casual at ticket machines at RENFE (Spanish national rail service) rail stations (these machines are coloured grey) and at FGC (Catalan national rail service) rail stations these machines are coloured orange.

 You can also buy your T-Casual ticket online.
-To do so you'll first have to register with JoTMBé, a loyalty scheme which offers points and prizes for purchasing tickets online and via the TMB app.
+However, to do so you'll first have to register with JoTMBé, a loyalty scheme which offers points and prizes for purchasing tickets online via the TMB app.
 If interested you can read more detail HERE and HERE.

 There are also a few ticket machines near bus stops on Avinguda Diagonal, however, these machines only accept credit/debit cards, and are so few and far between, and so often out of service, that they are not worth your time looking for.

 Apologies for the quality of the images — will try and replace them at some point in the future.

 Insert coins in the vertical slot above the screen, or insert a note (bill) up to the value of 20€ in the horizontal slot to the right of the screen, or if buying more than two T-Casual tickets, multiple notes/bills.
 (Please note: As at writing many machines do not accept 50€ notes/bills).

 The most frequent cause of first-time users' frustration is incorrectly inserting notes/bills.